World and Vietnam Newspaper updates information on MU player transfers that took place in the past hours.

 After leaving MU at the beginning of the summer, Jones has yet to find a new club.

-MU player transfers in the past 10 years
+MU player transfers over the past 10 years

 It has been more than 10 years since Sir Alex left Old Trafford.
-MU has gone through 10 seasons without winning the Premier League.
-It is no surprise that the Red Devils have had to spend a lot of money on transfers to regain their position.
+MU has also gone through 10 seasons without winning the Premier League title.
+It is not surprising that the Red Devils have had to spend a lot of money on transfers to regain their position.

-However, MU's squad restructuring has not been as successful as expected.
-That is clearly shown in the transfer statistics over the past decade by CIES.
+However, MU's force reform was not as successful as expected.
+That is clearly shown in the transfer statistics over the past decade of CIES.

 Specifically, in the past 10 years, MU has spent 1.959 billion Euros on transfers.
 But on the selling side, the Red Devils only earned 536 million Euros.
 In total, MU's transfer loss is 1.396 billion Euros, more than any other team.